IN LOVING MEMORY OF

 Allen

-Betty Jean Allen was born on March 19, 1949, in Sardis, Georgia, to the late Robert Beal and Berth Mae Allen Barnes, both of whom preceded her in death.
+Ms. Betty Jean Allen, born March 19, 1949, in Sardis to the late Robert Beal and Berth Mae Allen Barnes, peacefully transitioned on May 7, 2026.

 She was educated in the Burke County (Sardis) School System, attending Middle School before moving on to Waynesboro High Industrial School.
 Betty furthered her education at Savannah State College in Savannah, Georgia, where she majored in Law Enforcement with a focus on the Federal Bureau of Investigation’s Records/Information and Dissemination Section Classification Units.
 Her diligent work in reducing the FOIPA backlog of requests and appeals was instrumental in meeting critical classification deadlines.